improving-minnesota/angular-training/labs/lab-04-modules.md

 - Wait a minute, what is the extra `params` configuration to this resource?
 - If you notice, the url requires an additional `user_id` path variable because our server API needs that information.
-- The `params` let's `$resource` know to get that variable from the query object and create our url with it.
+- The `params` config object lets `$resource` know to get that variable from the query object and create our url with it.

 ### Implement the Timesheet Controller